Skip to Content

 15. Make Up an Impromptu Story

-At bedtime, make up a nonsense story together by taking turns adding one line and seeing where the story goes.
+At bedtime or classroom circle time, make up a nonsense story together by taking turns adding one line and seeing where the story goes.

 Child: She was fighting with her brother.